 In the Clinical Rotations year, students begin seeing their own clients with our support.
 All cases are brought to Clinical Roundtable, to be discussed in the group so that students learn not only from their own cases, but from each others’.
 In this part of the program, we also work on project planning, scheduling, and goal setting and achieving milestones to set up your own herbal practice or herb-related business.
 In addition to clinical work, students launch their websites, market their services, publish case studies and contribute articles to respected journals and magazines, teach in the community, and more.

-The average of the hourly tuition rates at a dozen herbalism schools in the Northeast is approximately $15.00/hour, which would come to $3000 for a 200-hour program like ours; in urban areas, the average is $18/hour.
-In an effort to make our program affordable to as many people as possible, we offer three price points, based on your ability to pay.
+The average of the hourly tuition rates at a dozen rural and sub-urban herbalism schools in the Northeast is approximately $15/hour, which would come to $3000 for a 200-hour program like ours; in urban areas, the average is $19/hour, which would be $3,800.
+In an effort to make our program affordable to as many people as possible, we offer two price points, based on your ability to pay.
+You’ll note that the higher price point still comes in well below the average for urban herb schools, and the lower price point is well below the average for rural areas.
+We will accept up to ten students into each tuition rate.

 - $2500 ($12.50/hour)